Alportian / Pendleian Substage

 This is represented by the Bowland Shales elsewhere in Northern England, but the equivalent in the local

 region is traditionally known as the Edale Shales.

 Edale Shales (up to 250 m thick)

-The base of the Edale Shales is marked by the band of marine fossils named after the goniatite Cravenoceras leion, although in the Peak District the base is strongly unconformable on the underlying Visean limestones.
+The base of the Edale Shales is marked by the band of marine fossils named after the goniatite Emstites leion (formerly Cravenoceras leion), although in the Peak District the base is strongly unconformable on the underlying Visean limestones.
 The sequence consists of dark grey shales and mudstones with occasional bands of limestone, sandstone and nodules of ironstone.
 Fossils of goniatites and bivalves show that conditions were predominately marine, but the presence of fragments of carbonised driftwood shows that a distant forested land area was being eroded.
 The Edale Shales provide the first evidence of the advance of the Pennine Delta from a generally northerly source.
 The Edale (Bowland) Shales buried at greater depths contain a potentially large resource of shale gas (methane).